keihsu/keihsu/README.md

 ## Hey there! 👋

 My name is Kenneth Hsu and I am a Full Stack Developer currently living in Los Angeles County, California.
 I enjoy making music and playing video games and I'm often working and coding out of cafes!
-I'm always changing up which cafe I visit, so let me know know if you have any recommendations!
+I'm like changing up which cafe I visit, so let me know know if you have any recommendations!

 I would love to connect with you so please reach out if you have any questions or if you'd like to build something together!